jonas-schievink/rubble/README.md

 My development setup consists of a Nucleo-64 acting as an ST-Link programmer, hooked up to the target board, which is a WT51822-S4AT containing an nRF51822.
 You can find the latter for about 2-3 € on eBay if you look carefully.
-You should also be able to find cheap ST-Link clones, but I can highly recommand just buying a Nucleo board, they're very good and don't cost too much either.
+You should also be able to find cheap ST-Link clones, but I can highly recommend just buying a Nucleo board, they're very good and don't cost too much either.

 The connections were made as follows: